EU-bashing and olive oil : a tale of EU skepticism, political opportunism and weak EU citizenship

 3. You end up – in a couple of clicks – with the text

-, which is hosted on the Comitology register
+of the controversial proposal, which is hosted on the Comitology register

 (another unfortunately potentially crucial, yet useless, EU search engine).